Encrypted headless Raspberry Pi running Gentoo

 !!! --version.

-After looking into it more, I realized that /var/db/repos/gentoo didn’t exist… I’d probably need to run emerge-webrsync to get it, which requires networking.
+After investigating further, I realized that /var/db/repos/gentoo didn’t exist.
+I would need to run emerge-webrsync to get it, which requires networking.

 Serial console

-To get the serial console working, I did these things:
+To get the serial console working, I completed these steps:

-1. I made sure that enable_uart=1 was present in /boot/config.txt.
-I found this in the Raspberry Pi documentation for config.txt
+1. I ensured that enable_uart=1 appeared in /boot/config.txt.
+I found this in the Raspberry Pi documentation for config.txt.

-Note that the order is quite important because whichever console= entry is last is the one that /dev/console is sent to.
-I found this out because mine were in the wrong order and the LUKS decryption prompt, as well as OpenRC output, were never being sent to my serial console.
+Note that the order matters because whichever console= entry appears last becomes the destination for /dev/console.
+I discovered this because mine were in the wrong order and the LUKS (Linux Unified Key Setup) decryption prompt, as well as OpenRC output, never appeared on my serial console.

 More information is available at the kernel.org documentation for the serial console.